-- the establishment of a specialised Board Committee (as set out below), responsible for transactions with related parties carried out by both TIM and its subsidiaries (except in the case of excluded transactions); - the classification of excluded unqualified Related Party Transactions (as per the specific definition) into Major and Minor Transactions; - the adoption of an annual limit for small amount transactions, diversified according to the physical or legal nature of the related party (respectively 100,000 and 1,000,000 euros); - the definition of "Related Parties", by reference to the accounting standards applied by the Company in preparing its financial statements: - the allocation to the Compliance department of the activity of managing and updating the Related Party List, and more generally, of analysing and supporting the Related Party Committee.
+- the establishment of a specialized Board Committee (as set out below), responsible for transactions with related parties carried out by both TIM and its subsidiaries (except in the case of excluded transactions); - the classification of excluded unqualified Related Party Transactions (as per the specific definition) into Major and Minor Transactions; - the adoption of an annual economic limit of a small amount, differentiated according to the natural or legal nature of the related party (100,000 euros for natural persons and 1,000,000 euros for legal persons, excluding related parties falling within the MEF Perimeter7 for which the threshold is 2,500,000 euros); - the definition of "Related Parties", by reference to the accounting standards applied by the Company in preparing its financial statements; - the allocation to the Compliance department of the activity of managing and updating the Related Party List, and more generally, of analyzing and supporting the Related Party Committee.
 The Group Compliance Officer also oversees the reporting to the Board of Directors (through the specific committee) and the Board of Statutory Auditors.